-We receive many, many pitches - more than we can include in each issue.
+We receive many pitches.
 Help yours stand out by practicing these tips:

 Use excellent grammar/spelling/punctuation: If your pitch is sloppily written, it is not likely to be chosen.
 Show us that you are confident in your writing abilities and use the same excellent spelling and punctuation that you would use when writing your article.

 Get creative!
 Don’t rush to submit your first idea.
-Take some time to meditate on the theme and see what comes to mind.
+Take some time to meditate on the theme and see what ideas come to mind.
 Develop your idea and then formulate it into words.
-The theme of “wonder” is packed with possibility.
-For example, you could talk about an awe-inspiring experience that changed your life; write a guide for discovering wonder in everyday places; research the mind-blowing intricacies of our galaxy, etc..
-We love adventurous, out-of-the-box ideas!

 Submission deadlines are firm and late submissions will not be accepted.
 When submitting your pitch, please keep the deadline in mind and only submit your idea if you are sure you will be able complete the article and turn it in on time.

-If your submission is selected and published in the magazine, please do not republish your article in its entirety until at least 3 months have passed from the issue's release.
+If your submission is selected for print in DOP, we ask that you not republish your article in its entirety until at least 3 months have passed from the issue's release.
 If, and when, you do, please include a credit line that includes a statement such as: "This article was originally published in Daughters of Promise Magazine".
 Please include a link to our website: www.daughters-of-promise.org.

-If you wish to promote your article before the six months have passed, feel free to share a paragraph or short excerpt from the article to generate interest and include a link to the website where people can purchase a copy of the magazine (www.daughters-of-promise.org/print)..
+If you wish to promote your article before the three months have passed, feel free to share a paragraph or short excerpt to generate interest.
+Be sure to include a link to the website where people can purchase a copy of the magazine.

-If your article idea is chosen for print, we will pair you with one of our staff editors who will assist in fine-tuning your piece for publication.
-In addition, you'll receive a copy of our Writer's Kit, which outlines basic editorial guidelines/FAQs/helpful tips; and a copy of our digital Mini Issue to give you a feel for the content DOP publishes.
+If your article idea is chosen for print, we will pair you with a staff editor who will assist in fine-tuning your piece for publication.
+In addition, you'll receive a copy of our Writer's Kit, which outlines basic editorial guidelines/FAQs/helpful tips, and a copy of our digital Mini Issue to give you a feel for the content DOP publishes.
 Our editorial staff works hard to communicate clearly and promptly so that your writing process is smooth and enjoyable!

 At this time, all of our staff (including our Chief Editor) serve on a volunteer basis.
-While we are not able to compensate writers monetarily, if your piece is selected for publication, you will receive a credit line in the magazine as well as a copy of the print magazine once it is published.
+While we are not able to compensate writers monetarily, if your piece is selected for publication, you will receive a credit line in the magazine as well as a print copy of the issue in which you're featured.